SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/workday.md

 <img src={useBaseUrl('img/integrations/saas-cloud/Workday-APIActivity1.png')} alt="workday dashboards" />

-API activity dashboard populates if there is any API activity happening on in their tenant, may be there isn't any Workday Rest APIs (not SOAP) they are using.
-They can verify this by going to the User Activity report in their workday tenant and running the report with following filters.
+API activity dashboard populates if there is any API activity happening on in their tenant, may be there isn't any workday rest apis (not SOAP) they are using.
+They can verify this by going to the User Activity report in their workday tenant and running the report with following filters

 Task contains api/ and System Account not equal to SumoLogic_ISU.